MasMas-js/MasMas-js.github.io/README.md

-### The functions you need in JS that aren't provided!
+### The functions you need in JavaScript that aren't provided!

 --------------